-We continue to work closely with the Rhode Island Department of Human Services (DHS), and follow CDC guidelines and Governor Raimondo’s plan to reopen Rhode Island child care centers.
+We continue to work closely with the Rhode Island Department of Human Services (DHS), and follow CDC guidelines and the Reopening RI Child Care Playbook.
 We have worked hard to make changes to allow us to provide a service for families.
-Read more about the Reopening RI plan: Child care during COVID-19: Four key principles for delivering safe care and early education
+Read more at reopeningri.com.

 - Handwashing and sanitizing.
 Everyone who enters the building will need to wash hands, and we’ll continue to incorporate handwashing into our curriculum.
 Hand sanitizer dispensers will be available at entry areas and throughout the center.